 For spring elections, after the July report is filed, the 72-hour reporting by candidates and parties can be compared to the committees' regular reports.
 For fall elections, this would be possible after the January report is filed.
 Staff will examine transactions occurring within 60 days of a primary or election.
-This may involve collecting information from TV stations, radio stations, and newspapers, and comparing that spending to the reports from registered committees and reports from unregistered IEs of over \$2,500 in expenses.
+Staff is still developing a process to complete this audit.
+It will not be conducted until a process that is satisfactory to the Commission is approved.
 Any violations would be subject to section four of the Campaign Finance Settlement Schedule.